alphatracesol/operatoruplift/README.md

-# Operator Uplift - Working Deployment Versions
+# Operator Uplift - Current Netlify Deployment

-This repository contains **four working deployment folders** of the Operator Uplift application, each representing different stages and versions of the app.
+This repository contains the **complete current deployment** of the Operator Uplift application as deployed on Netlify, including all working versions, assets, and documentation.

 ## 📁 Repository Structure